Updated: Oct 9, 2021

 "CartReel Films' focus is on spreading the word on the performing arts in Georgia and how local actors are making it work without having to leave Georgia.
 The different avenues actors and performers can go into like, writing, directing, and voiceovers.
 We want people to realize the talent here is just as good.
 We also want to be able to contribute back to the education of the artist.
 And to make sure we are always up to par with Chicago and New York. "

 Atlanta Film and TV: Looking ahead, what can we expect next from Cartreel Films?

-Maria Liatis: We’re going to continue providing the services that we are with actors.
-Hopefully, after our collaboration with Rob Mello, we’ll have a better idea of how we’re going to be incorporating the actual acting school with what Cartreel provides where we’ll mesh the Cartreel footage stuff with an acting class.
+Maria Liatis: We are going to continue providing the services that we are with actors.
+Hopefully, after we collaborate with Rob Mello, we will have a better idea how we will incorporate an actual acting school with what Cartreel provides.
+We will mesh our footage with an acting class.

 Click here to watch our entire conversation.